asifridwan/browse-restaurants-fullstack/README.md

 # Browse Restaurants

+A full stack application that allows you to view available restaurants and add them to your own named collection !

 This has been created for Submission at Glints for Software Engineering Evaluation - Career Development

 Check out the live deployed version [through this link](https://asifridwan.github.io/browse-restaurants/)